SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

     (lambda (x y) (not (time-less-p (nth 6 x) (nth 6 y)))))))
 ```

-And query the user for an running kernel:
+And query the user for a running kernel:

 ```emacs-lisp
 (defun my/select-jupyter-kernel ()